Automation

 Keep an eye on it

-Every fire shows up as a run on the flow’s Runs page, including skips and their reasons — dedup, opt-out, window closed.
+Every fire shows up as a run on the flow’s Runs page, including skips and their reasons — opt-out, expired comment, reused private reply, or a rich step that ran before the commenter replied.
 If a commenter says they didn’t get the DM, the run log tells you why in one click.